bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-10-10-default-config.md

 ##Configuration options REVIEW AND CHANGE THESE PER DONATION FORM

-internal-title: Default Config
+internal-title: Default Config #Internal title of page for internal reference
-internal-comment: This is the config to clone from
+internal-comment: This is the config to clone from #internal comment

 client: NONE

-#Page Title, if used in your imported header
+#Public Page Title, if it is used in your imported header
 page-title: Give

-tools-slug: default #default exists on most clients, but remember: you'll need to configure the custom form to match the options of whatever tools form you use
+tools-slug: default #default exists on most clients, but remember: you'll need to configure this custom form to match the options of whatever tools form you use or vice-versa
 tools-recurring-slug: reccur  #leave blank for no recurring.
-This will need to be a _separate_ toolsform set to take recurring donations
+This will need to be a _separate_ tools form set to take only recurring donations, and otherwise configured the same way as the original form
-default-source-codes: sequential-donate #source code baked into the page, to identify it for analytics purposes
+default-source-codes: custom-donate #comma separated list of source codes that will baked into the page by default, to identify it for analytics purposes

-##
+##Core Options
 layout: form-only  #use form-only if you want jekyll to only print out the core markup
 sequential: true
 quick-donate: true

 ##top-section
-header-section: true
+header-section: true #include an intro section
 title: Your Donation Will Save Lives
 subtitle: Donate to Partners In Health
 above-header-html: #override the entire top section and use your own arbitrary html